danielhrisca/asammdf/documentation/tips.rst

 =================
 The *MDF* methods (*cut*, *filter*, *select*) are optimized and should be used instead of calling *get* for several channels.

+Each *get* call will read all channel group raw samples from disk.
+If you need to extract multiple channels it is strongly advised to use the *select* method: for each channel group that contains channels submited for selection, the raw samples will only be read once.

 Faster file loading
 ===================